ipfs/kubo/README.md

 #### Key rotation inside Docker

-If needed, it is possible to do key rotation in ephemeral container that is temporarily executing against volume that is mounted under `/data/ipfs`:
+If needed, it is possible to do key rotation in an ephemeral container that is temporarily executing against a volume that is mounted under `/data/ipfs`:

 ```sh
 # given container named 'ipfs-test' that persists repo at /path/to/persisted/.ipfs